- Attractive value

 Excellent crash test scores and a host of collision avoidance tech make the Acura RDX a safe bet.

-Though its basic design may be among the oldest in the premium crossover segment, the 2018 Acura RDX has performed quite well in crash tests.
+Though its basic design may be among the oldest among premium crossovers, the 2018 Acura RDX has performed well in crash tests.
 Good scores from the IIHS and the NHTSA, as well as widespread availability of its collision avoidance tech, earn it an 8 out of 10 here.
 (Read more about how we rate cars.)

 The RDX comes standard with a full complement of airbags, ABS, and stability control, and it offers buyers a choice between front- or all-wheel drive.

-Its safety structure holds up well in crash testing, says the NHTSA, which awarded it five stars overall and five stars in every category except for rollover, where it earned four.
+Its safety structure held up well in crash testing, according to the NHTSA, which awarded it five stars overall and five stars in every category except for rollover, where it earned four.
 The IIHS agreed, granting it the top “Good” score in all crash tests this year.

 The IIHS also said that the RDX’s standard LED headlights earn an “Acceptable” rating, and that its optional automatic emergency braking system scores “Superior.”
 It earned a Top Safety Pick award this year.